badrap/docs.badrap.io/docs/privacy-company.md

 ## Types of data collected

 When discovering leads, we may collect your name, company, email address, and phone number.
-Our hosting, content delivery and analytics services collect visitor information in the form of IP-addresses and cookies automatically submitted by your web browser.
+Our hosting, content delivery and analytics services collect visitor information in the form of IP addresses and cookies automatically submitted by your web browser.

 ## Purpose and legal basis for processing